for Health Care Providers

 A service organization that provides social, support, education, and care services at the local level.

 Complementary and alternative therapy

-Broad range of healing approaches and treatments that are not commonly practiced inconventional (Western) medicine to improve health conditions.
+Broad range of healing approaches and treatments that are not commonly practiced in conventional (Western) medicine.
 Examples include acupuncture, herbs, and homeopathy.